 It was in place, though underutilized, when I showed up.

-Over time it became my task to extend it with some device-specific additions to the Basic programming language.
+Over time it became my task to extend it with some device-specific additions to the Basic language.
 We had the source code of course, so I dove headlong into understanding how 8-bit Microsoft Basic worked.
 My primary addition was access to the communications ports on the data entry terminal.
 Customers writing in Basic could then write simple terminal emulation programs and other nifty things.

 What I came to eventually find out was that IESI had not acquired Microsoft Basic by normal (meaning legal) means.